 - Processing any outstanding employee expense reimbursement

 - Confirming employee doesn’t owe reimbursement of signing bonus or moving expenses

 - Determining whether an employee has any accrued leave they haven’t taken

-- Providing the employee with his or her own offboarding checklist
+- Providing the employee with their own offboarding checklist

 2. Create an Offboarding Checklist for the Employee

 An electronic employee offboarding checklist as part of the offboarding workflow is also helpful.
 It may include items like:

 - Settling any petty cash advances or other unsettled accounts

 - Ensuring all critical records are labeled and organized for their successor

 - Removing personal items from the office, employee lockers, etc.

 - Returning keys, keycards, company credit cards, parking permits, etc.

 - If applicable, a completing conflict of interest statement

-- Gathering company-issued mobile devices to turn in
+- Gathering company-issued mobile devices and computer equipment

 - Providing a forwarding address

 3. Review any Nondisclosure, Benefits, or Severance Packages with the Employee

-If an employee signed a non-disclosure, non-compete, or confidentiality agreement, review the requirements of this agreement with the employee before he or she leaves.
+If an employee signed a non-disclosure, non-compete, or confidentiality agreement, review the requirements of this agreement with the employee before they leave.
 Also, discuss any penalties that will apply if the agreement is breached.
 Ensure the employee is provided with copies, if not already having done so.
 These forms are often used so that company-confidential information is retained within the company and not shared with potential competitors.